 Imagine asking to buy a meal costing £6, and being told you couldn’t afford it – then being forced to buy a meal you don’t like, costing £8.
 It’s complete nonsense, yet it’s been happening to thousands of homeowners across the UK.

-Stricter lending rules today require borrowers to prove that they could afford repayments even if interest rates were to rise by three or four per cent.
+Stricter lending rules came in with the EU Mortgage Credit Directive, so today borrowers are required to prove that they could afford repayments even if interest rates were to rise by three or four per cent.
 This means that many homeowners who took out their mortgages under previous, less stringent rules do not meet the current conditions for taking out a mortgage.

 Why is this bad?